Azure/Avere/src/tutorials/ArtistAnywhere/README.md

 * *Deploy.RenderDesktop.Machines.ps1* - background job script that deploys render desktop machines

-Unlike the other background job scripts, the *Deploy.StorageCache.ps1* script can be executed directly for deployment of the Network, Storage and Cache modules only.
+Unlike other background job scripts, the *Deploy.StorageCache.ps1* script can be executed directly for deployment of Network, Storage and Cache modules only.
 The other background job scripts must be initiated via *Deploy.ps1* or *Deploy.RenderDesktop.ps1*

 The following sample terminal output is from a *Deploy.ps1* orchestrated deployment across 2 paired Microsoft Azure regions.
 Note that the background jobs have overlapping *start* and *end* times as expected from the parallel deployment process.